Busy Lizzie (Impatiens wallerana) Care Indoors, Propagation and Problems

 Fertilizer

-Feed Balsam with a phosphorous-rich, water-soluble fertilizer every 2 weeks during the growing season.
+Feed your Balsam with a phosphorous-rich, water-soluble fertilizer every 2 weeks during the growing season.
 Do not feed in the cold season as growth is minimal at this time.

 Pruning

+Pruning Impatiens wallerana involves removal dead blooms and leaves to maintain the plant neat and also discourage pests and diseases.
 To encourage the growth of a bushy plant, pinch the growing tips regularly.
 With time, the plant will become leggy.
 Cutback the stems and use them to propagate new Impatiens.

 Repotting

 Busy Lizzie does not require very frequent repotting as the plant prefers to be root-bound to enhance flowering.
+Repot the plant at the beginning of the growing season only when the plant becomes extremely root-bound.

 Propagation

-How to propagate Impatiens wallerana from seeds
+Growing Impatiens wallerana from seeds

-Sow the Impatiens seeds in moist free-draining soil and cover the set up with clear polythene to create warm and humid conditions inorder to hasten germination and establishment.
+Sow the Impatiens wallerana seeds in moist free-draining soil and cover the set up with clear polythene to create warm and humid conditions inorder to hasten germination and establishment.

 Place the set up in a warm, brightly-lit place and maintain the soil moist thorough out.